 \subsection{Dataset Compositions}

-For generating \texttt{<name>}, we use a random name generatore\footnote{https://faker.readthedocs.io/en/master/} to sample human or object names in an on-the-fly manner.
-Table~\ref{template:system_prompt} shows the two reasoning templates of using \texttt{<observe>} and \texttt{<think>} tokens used for our ablation studies involving special tokens.
-These templates were appended directly before each captioning query.
+For generating \texttt{<name>}, we use a random name generator \footnote{https://faker.readthedocs.io/en/master/} to sample human or object names in an on-the-fly manner.
+To be specific, we use the \texttt{faker} library to generate multilingual terms (e.g., person and object names) in French, Korean, Italian, Chinese, and English in an on-the-fly manner.

+To construct multi-concept crop images, we first select multi-image training samples (approximately 5\% of training data) containing multiple crops from RAP-MLLM, and then manually select only those examples with non-overlapping crops and clearly visible identities.
+These cropped samples are used without applying additional data augmentation, such as color jittering or rotation.
+Further, we use the Subject200K+~\cite{tan2024ominicontrol} dataset, which provides pairwise high-quality synthetic images with realistic and diverse lighting and pose variations.
+By incorporating such a synthetic dataset, we intended to enhance the MLLM’s visual perception capabilities for handling more complex and realistic applications, such as personalized AI-generated image captioning.

 Figure~\ref{fig:data_compostion} illustrates how we construct a high-quality dataset for personal grounding.
 In (a), we show that the dataset is composed of COCO, Objects365, CelebA, and Subject200K+. (b) visualizes the instruction composition, which includes OCT, VLT, single-ICT, and multi-ICT.
 We note that approximately 31\% of the total training data is composed of single and multi-ICT samples.
 In (c), we highlight the dataset sensitivity for convergence.
 We observe that if the amount of ICT instruction in training data is too high, the RL training often fails.
 This demonstrates that while RL is inherently data-efficient, it is sensitive to data quality.
+Despite this, we are the first to empirically identify a stable “sweet spot” in data and instruction composition and reward design that effectively balances and stabilizes the training process, which we rigorously validate in our experiments through both in-distribution and out-of-distribution experiments.
 Overall, our findings highlight the importance of a well-structured instruction dataset for effective RL-based post-training in MLLM personalization.